Voltar para o blog

 Quarterly menu review

 Pricing is not an event — it is a process.
-The ideal is to review the technical data sheet of all products at least once a quarter:
+The ideal is to review the recipe card of all products at least once a quarter:

 1. Update input costs based on recent invoices